How to Build a B20 VTEC Part 1: Planning Your Goals and Budget

 Goal 2: Low End Torque over High End Power

-I preferred low end over high end for this build because low end tends to be more helpful while out on the autocross course and also makes for a better experience while driving on the streets.
+I prefer low end over high end because low end tends to be more helpful while out on the autocross course and also makes for a better experience while driving on the streets.

 Goal 3: Street Drivable